michaellanuk/enigma/README.md

 Compile with `make`.

-Provide command line with configuration files for the plugboard, reflector, and (optional) rotor(s)
+Provide command line with configuration files for the plugboard, reflector, (optional) rotor(s), and (optional) rotor starting positions.

 e.g. for a machine with 2 rotors: